How do I get there?

 Where can I camp?

-New River Gorge National River does not maintain any full service campgrounds.
+New River Gorge National Park and Preserve does not maintain any full service campgrounds.
 Primitive camping is available at several locations, and sites are also available for overnight river trips.
 More information is available on our Camping Page.